Living things grow and develop

 Every living organism begins life as a single cell.
 Unicellular organisms may stay as one cell but they grow too.
 Multicellular organisms add more and more cells to form more tissues and organs as they grow.

 Think of a newly born baby.
 It has all the features of a fully-grown adult, but they are very tiny.
 As the years go by, they become big and become a young person like you, and later on, into a fully grown adult, maintaining all the features that they are born with.
 This is growth.
-But in their mummy’s tummy, they started off as a single cell, and transformed onto a zygote, and into a foetus before transforming into a tiny baby.
+But in their mummy’s tummy, they started off as a single cell and transformed into a zygote, and into a fotus before transforming into a tiny baby.

 In some organisms, growing involves drastic transformation.
 Think of a butterfly for instance.
 It starts off as a cell (egg).
 Then it transforms into a caterpillar, then into a pupa (chrysalis), and then pops out as a beautiful butterfly.